-After months of research and meetings, the Working Group on the Influence of Slavery on American University held its first public roundtable Wednesday to on AU’s connections to slavery and to recommend ways AU can address this history on campus.
+After months of research and meetings, the Working Group on the Influence of Slavery on American University held its first public roundtable Wednesday to share findings from its report on AU’s connections to slavery and to recommend ways AU can address this history on campus.

 “Knowledge of our past is essential to understanding and identifying a course for our future, to find opportunities for AU to incorporate its history both positive and negative into commitment to anti-racism,” said Mark Schaefer, University chaplain and co-chair of the working group.

-Weeks later, Fanta Aw, the vice president of campus life and inclusive excellence, announced that including staff, faculty, alumni and Mack to explore the University’s potential connections to slavery.
+Weeks later, Fanta Aw, the vice president of campus life and inclusive excellence, announced that AU would form a group including staff, faculty, alumni and Mack to explore the University’s potential connections to slavery.

 In the group’s first report released last week, the group uncovered three key findings related to AU’s history as a Methodist university.

 The working group found that enslaved people were present on the land that is now the University, slaves worked for families involved in the University’s history and some of the funds that helped develop AU accumulated from wealth from the slavery era.
 The group has also published a full timeline of AU’s history and its relation to slavery.

 Their research also confirmed that Hurst was a slave owner, having inherited an individual named Tom King from his father.
 Hurst freed King in 1862, according to the records collected and analyzed by the University’s researchers.

 The group has developed a list of recommendations and ideas for next steps.
 One recommendation is to create a memorial on the grounds of the president’s house dedicated to enslaved individuals that worked AU’s land and Tom King.

 Some other suggestions include integrating this history into university curriculum and the AUx program, a recommendation that has already been implemented in the second-semester curriculum for first-year students, Dean of Undergraduate Education Jessica Waters said at the meeting.